Looking forward to winter? Maybe it’s your little one’s first Christmas? Sharing the holidays with them is what makes it enjoyable for us parents.

 Consider what they’ll be doing while wearing the suit.
 Will it be active play, or just an outing in the stroller with mommy and daddy?

-Our picks cover a whole range of possibilities, yet my favorite has to be Columbia Baby Whirlibird Bunting.
+Our top pick as the best baby snowsuit has to be Columbia Baby Whirlibird Bunting.
 It should keep the water out and the warmth in, meaning your little Arctic adventurer won’t have to cut playtime short.

 Does your child love the cold weather?
 Which snowsuit is your favorite?
 Share your comments below, we love to hear from you!